Creating Your Residents’ Favorite Dining Destinations

 It allows Morrison to maximize staffing, production and service efficiency while giving residents personal service.
 “Interaction between residents and our staff is one of the best things about our business and something both we and the residents wanted to continue,” Perry comments.

 Renovation planning began in 2019 but hit obstacles when the pandemic struck in early 2020.
-However, the project continued under the tight constraints, said Phillip Dobson, Senior VP of design and retail for Compass Community Living.
+However, the project continued under the tight constraints,” said Phillip Dobson, SVP of Retail & Design for CCL Hospitality Group.

 Green Onion bistro offers sit-down breakfast and lunch service for Hoosier Village residents.